EricHogue/EricHogue.github.io/_posts/2022-10-08-6-HackTheBox-Walkthrough-OpenSource.md

 It was serving [Gitea](https://gitea.io/en-us/), a hosted interface for git.

-I found some exploits for it, but I failed to exploit them for the container.
+I found some exploits for it, but I failed to exploit them from the container.
 The exploits required `requests`to be installed.
 It was not and since the box did not have access to the internet, I could not install it.

 I was stuck here for a while.
 I could not easily interact with the site in Python without `requests`.
 I could have done everything through netcat, but that sounded painful.
 What I needed was an SSH tunnel that would allow me reach the site on port 3000 of the host from my machine.
 But I could not get a tunnel since I was in a reverse shell, not an SSH connection.

 I went to the [Hack The Box forum](https://forum.hackthebox.com/t/official-opensource-discussion/257694) for a hint.
 This is where I learned about [Chisel](https://github.com/jpillora/chisel).
 Chisel allows creating SSH tunnel over HTTP.
-It also can create reverse port forwarding where the connection starts at the server and get out on the client.
+It also can create reverse port forwarding where the connection starts at the server and get out to the client.
 This is what I needed since a server in the container would have been unreachable.

 I used this [post](https://medium.com/geekculture/chisel-network-tunneling-on-steroids-a28e6273c683) as an example of how to build the tunnel.